Tools that can help small business owners respond to rapid changes in the HR field are more valuable and necessary than

 What Is the Cost to Your Business?

 The majority of ad hoc HR managers (64 percent) are business owners, or the president of the company, according to the ADP survey.
 ADP found that 20 percent of ad hoc HR managers' time was devoted to performing HR functions.
 Do you really want to spend 20% of your time on HR, or would it be better for your business to look for an alternative?

 Fewer than a third of small businesses have even a single employee dedicated exclusively to HR, according to ADP's survey.
 Whether you've taken on the HR function yourself, or assigned it to one of your other executives or employees, that's likely not what excites anyone about coming to work.
 Only 10 percent of ad hoc HR managers enjoy performing HR tasks, and employees are seldom given the training and tools they need to perform them well.

 The ADP survey indicates that only one in four ad hoc HR managers is fully confident that they're keeping up-to-date on HR-related compliance regulations.
 One in 10 small businesses will face an employment lawsuit.
-If only 25% are confident that they are fully compliant, that means most companies are carrying serious risk.
+If only 25 percent are confident that they are fully compliant, that means most companies are carrying serious risk.